 The power of doing everyday activities mindfully is what I want to write about today.
 But first, a quick detour into the world of meditation.

 There is a fast-growing scientific literature on the psychological and physical benefits of a regular meditation practice (Goyal et al., 2014; Grossman et al., 2004).
 Although recent meta-analyses suggest caution in uncritically accepting the findings of this literature for a variety of reasons (lack of control groups in some studies, small effect sizes in others, and researcher bias), the data do collectively point to the benefits of a regular meditation practice of some sort.
 In fact, the evidence suggests that meditation and other mindfulness practices may be as effective in reducing depression and anxiety as psychiatric medication and roughly comparable to various psychotherapies.
-To be clear, meditation is not a panacea (despite often being marketed as such), but it can be a powerful way to slow down and quiet the mind, step back from distressing and recurrent thoughts, and learn to sit with powerful emotions as they rise and fall, gradually losing their power.
+To be clear, meditation is not a panacea (despite sometimes being marketed as such), but it can be a powerful way to slow down and quiet the mind, step back from distressing and recurrent thoughts, and learn to sit with powerful emotions as they rise and fall, gradually losing their power.
 And given the lack of side effects and the cost-effectiveness of meditation compared with psychiatric and psychological treatments, meditation presents a compelling alternative to professional mental health care for people unable or unwilling to access such care.

 That's good news for people who work in low-income settings where mental health professionals are scarce.
 For organizations that work with refugees and other war-affected communities, the effectiveness and affordability of mindfulness techniques are especially promising.
 A recent study in Sri Lanka found that a simple meditation practice was as effective as trauma-focused therapy in reducing symptoms of PTSD among children.
 Similar results were found in a study using meditation for PTSD among Congolese refugees.
 And in the NGO where I work, War Child Holland, we’re now incorporating simple meditative techniques into our work with parents affected by war and displacement, and assessing their impact on stress, mood, and parenting.
 Preliminary results are promising, with parents reporting reduced stress levels and a shift from away from harsh parenting to more empathic, supportive practices.